anihakutin/anihakutin.github.io/_posts/2018-11-21-my_conversation_with_the_founder_of_a_2_billion_dollar_software_company.markdown

 Be interviewed and interview.
 Make sure to talk to at least 3 people who work at the company you're inquiring about.

 **What is the single most important skill to have as an engineer?(there are many…)**<br>
 1. Ability to debug.
-Learn to how to trace and isolate problems.
+Learn how to trace and isolate problems.
 2. Stay ahead with your language, follow and learn, geek out on it.
 3. Avid curiosity, 9 to 5
 4. User experience comes before everything